-Welcome to our latest installment of "Ask the Experts," where our contributor team of wedding planners solves readers' most pressing wedding-planning dilemmas!
-This week, Lynn Easton from Easton Events and Wynn Austin from Wynn Austin Events & Collection offer helpful pointers on how to negotiate with vendors.
+Welcome to "Ask the Experts," where our contributor team of wedding planners solves readers' most pressing wedding-planning dilemmas!
+Lynn Easton from Easton Events and Wynn Austin from Wynn Austin Events & Collection offer helpful pointers on how to negotiate with vendors.
 Do you have a question that you'd like to submit?
 Email [email protected] and we'll do our best to respond to your inquiry as soon as possible.

 Q. "How much are couples able to negotiate pricing with venues and vendors?" —BG reader Joanna